 Treatment of noninsulin-dependent diabetes, in addition to diet, as monotherapy as in combination with other antidiabetic therapies.

-Dosage ACARBOSE EG 50 mg Tablet Box of 90
+Dosage ACARBOSE ARROW 50 mg Tablet Box of 90

 The recommended starting dose is 1 tablet at 50 mg 3 times daily.

-Depending on the observed effect on glycemic parameters, the dosage may be increased to 100 mg 3 times daily (use ACARBOSE EG 100 mg tablet).
+Depending on the effect observed on the glycemic parameters, the dosage may be increased to 100 mg 3 times daily (use ACARBOSE ARROW 100 mg tablet).

 In some rare cases, the dose may be increased up to 200 mg, 3 times daily.

-ACARBOSE EG tablets should be swallowed with a little water at the beginning of the meal or chewed with the first bites.
+Acarbose tablets should be swallowed with a little water at the beginning of meals or chewed with the first bites.

 · Hypersensitivity to acarbose or any of the constituents.

-· Digestive system: Due to its possible digestive side effects, ACARBOSE EG should not be prescribed in case of:
+· Digestive system: because of its possible digestive side effects, acarbose should not be prescribed in case of:

 o chronic diseases associating disorders of digestion and absorption,